conejoninja/home/content/devices/food01.md

 ## Motor

 For the first design I used a 360 servo motor I had lying around, it turns out it didn't have enough force and jams from time to time.
 I ended up using one of the *famously cheap* yellow dc motors used in several robot kits.
-These motors take from 3V to 6V, and have enough force for our purpose.
+These motors take from 3V to 12V, and have enough force for our purpose*.

 ![dc motor](https://conejoninja.github.io/home/images/food/motor1.jpg "dc motor")